Chart Color Schemes

 Infrastructure

-Torrens Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Torrens Park has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-No changes can influence an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that are predicted to have an impact on the area.
-Notable projects include Belair Road Retaining Walls Maintenance, Adelaide Public Transport Capacity and Access, Adelaide's Inner And Outer Ring Route Capacity Improvements, and Springbank Secondary College upgrade, with the following list providing details about those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 0 projects that could impact the area.
+Notable projects include Belair Road Retaining Walls Maintenance, Adelaide Public Transport Capacity and Access, Adelaide's Inner And Outer Ring Route Capacity Improvements, and Springbank Secondary College upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.